ArnoldasMk/Kali/README.md

 </p>
 ===================

+# This Is Stable Chanel For MissedIT
+* This repo Is Basically Going to Get Updated With Version Update
+* To frequently get Updates and Bug Fixes and Improvements Or Get The Updates Faster Than anyone else Go to </a href = https://github.com/HackerPolice/MissedIT-Rolling-Release >MissedIT-Rolling-Release</a> Go WIth It.
+But Be aware It Can Contain Some Bugs

 # It looks like we are starting to get detected.
 Use public forks at your own Risk!

 Want to chat or play with other MissedIT users?
 Join us on Discord :- <a href = https://discord.gg/PDtg8hd> Hacker.Police Discord</a>